 1) A "What Matters" Guidance Note

 The Country Reports are the result of data analysis and dialogue with stakeholders to produce an assessment across objectives and an outline of policy options and recommendations.

-SPARCS is designed as a collaborative tool to track progress over time, not for ranking.
+These are designed as a collaborative set of tools to track progress over time, not for ranking.

 Partnerships and Process

-SPARCS is designed as a multi-year, programmatic platform for global collaboration.
-A central element of SPARCS is the establishment of strong links across governments, donor agencies, experts and key stakeholders working on social protection & labor operations and policy.
+The tools are designed as a multi-year, programmatic platform for global collaboration.
+A central element is the establishment of strong links across governments, donor agencies, experts and key stakeholders working on social protection & labor operations and policy.

-SPARCS tools and data will be publicly accessible and available for broad application.Partners interested in SPARCS are invited to collaborate in the development and country applications of SPARCS instruments, including in taking a leadership role in developing instruments, in financing knowledge generation and in knowledge sharing.
+The tools and data will be publicly accessible and available for broad application.Partners interested are invited to collaborate in the development and country applications of instruments, including in taking a leadership role in developing instruments, in financing knowledge generation and in knowledge sharing.